zackiles/friendly/README.md

 ### Examples?

 First configure your models for later use.
-Configuration takes a name, provider, key, and a child name/array of child names.
+Configuration takes a name, provider, children, and optional collapsables.

-- A key the foreign key, or property name used to resolve a unique object.
+- key (optional default 'id') is the foreign key, or property name used to resolve a unique object.
+If a key is not used children properites must either be the key themselves, or equal an object which contains an 'id' property
+- children is an array or single property name of the child object.
+The property value can be the foreign key itself, an array of foreign keys, or an object ontaining a property matching the property name supplied with 'key'.
-- A provider is simply a function that returns a promise that resolves the object given a single paramater specified by the key.
+- provider is a function which is passed the foreign key, which returns a promise that resolves the full child object.
+- collapsables (optional) an array of properties that will be included when using the collapse function.
+By default the property specified by key is always inlcuded.

 So given a Book model that has an id property, with a nested author child, or method call would look like this: